 The Rising Therapist

-Are you a therapist in the first 1-5 years of your career looking to deepen as a clinician beyond what you learned in graduate school?
+Are you a therapist looking to deepen as a clinician beyond what you learned in graduate school?
 Do you wish you had more tools in your toolbox to address somatics, the nervous system, parts-based work, social justice issues, and more?
-Are you longing for an in-person community where you can learn from seasoned therapist mentors and grow with a small cohort of fellow new clinicians?
-If you are ready to embark on a transformative developmental journey to your best self-as-clinician, you are warmly invited to apply for the 2024-25 cohort of The Rising Therapist.
+Are you longing for an in-person community where you can learn from seasoned therapist mentors and grow with a small cohort of fellow clinicians?
+If you are ready to embark on a transformative developmental journey to your best self-as-clinician, you are warmly invited to apply for the 2025-26 cohort of The Rising Therapist.

 One Friday morning (9-1pm) a month for 9 months: